sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 This page discusses the `build.sbt` build definition.

-### Setting the sbt version
+### Specifying the sbt version

+As part of your build definition you will specify the version of sbt that your build uses.
+This allows people with different versions of the sbt launcher to build the same projects with consistent results.
-First, create a file named `project/build.properties` to set a particular version.
-In this file, write:
+To do this, create a file named `project/build.properties` that specifies the sbt version as follows:

 ```
 sbt.version=$app_version$
 ```

-to use sbt $app_version$.
-Without this file sbt will chose the sbt version installed on the machine, but setting the sbt version in `project/build.properties` avoids any potential confusion.
+If the required version is not available locally, the `sbt` launcher will download it for you.
+If this file is not present, the `sbt` launcher will choose an arbitrary version, which is discouraged because it makes your build non-portable.

 ### What is a build definition?